Health and Safety

 Title IX: Sexual Harassment

-St. Louis Community College is committed to providing an academic and work environment that is free from sex based discrimination including sexual harassment. .
-The College's policies and response to incidences of sexual harassment comply with federal, state , and local laws including Title VII, Title IX, and the Violence Against Women Act (VAWA).
+St. Louis Community College is committed to providing an academic and work environment that is free from sex-based discrimination including Title IX sexual harassment.
+The College's policies and response to incidences of sexual harassment comply with federal, state, and local laws including Title VII, Title IX, and the Violence Against Women Act (VAWA).
 Supportive resources are available to those impacted by sexual harassment on and off campus.

 Information on how to report an incident of concern, the process for addressing complaints, and where to find supportive resources can be found on the College website.
-Questions and concerns can be directed to Districtwide Director Equity Compliance/Title IX Coordinator Mary Zabriskie email@example.com (314) 539-5345.
-For employee related concerns, Director Labor and Employee Relations/Deputy Title IX Coordinator Sylvia Edgar is also available at firstname.lastname@example.org (314) 539-5209.
+Questions and concerns can be directed to Shannon Nicholson, Ed.D., Director for Community Standards/Title IX Coordinator, by calling (314) 539-5345.
+For employee-related concerns, contact the Director Labor and Employee Relations/Deputy Title IX Coordinator Shirley Simmons by emailing email@example.com or calling (314) 539-5127.

 Student Code of Conduct

 The college is committed to maintaining an environment that fosters learning and personal development.
 All members of the college community are responsible for their own behavior and are expected to be familiar with the rules and regulations of the college.
 Students are expected to uphold these standards of behavior and to respect the rights of others.
-Each student shall comply with the rules and regulations of the college.
-More information on the Student Code of Conduct can be found on the College website and in Administrative Procedures (G.19 Student Code of Conduct).
+Failure to comply with the Student Code of Conduct may result in a referral to the STLCC conduct process.
+More information on the Student Code of Conduct can be found on the College website and in Administrative Procedures G.19 Student Code of Conduct.

 The college is committed to providing an environment that is safe and healthy.
-Use of tobacco products, illegal substances, and all forms of electronic smoking devices is prohibited on all college property and in all college vehicles.
+The use of tobacco products, illegal substances, and all forms of electronic smoking or vaping devices is prohibited on all College property and in all College vehicles.
 There will be no designated smoking areas within the property boundary.
 Violators may receive disciplinary action.

 Drug Abuse Prevention Information